 Arc Words: One from the first game is brought up here, but with a much more poignant meaning to it.
 "My dear, sweet child.
-I am always, watching over you".
+Fear not, for I am always watching over you."

 Badass Family: This game reveals that Rosa and Balder are just as capable as their daughter of kicking ass.